About the trials process

 Step four - Development of tailored conditions

-If your application is considered to satisfy requirements, the Energy Innovation Toolkit will develop the conditions of your waiver, trial rule change
+If your application is considered to satisfy requirements, the Energy Innovation Toolkit will develop the conditions of your waiver, trial rule change, or Victorian trial waiver, including how long the trial will last and how consumers will remain protected.

 Step five - A trial occurs